gmestdagh/adjoint-elastic-registration/README.md

 However, to play with elastic parameters, it is more convenient to have a finite element package compute the stiffness matrix during script execution.

+For this reason, we provide a class in `python/utils/fenics_models.py` which assembles the stiffness matrix using FEniCS.

-For this reason, we provide a class in `python/utils/sofa_models.py` which assembles the stiffness matrix using the [SOFA](https://www.sofa-framework.org/) framework.
+We also provide a class in `python/utils/sofa_models.py` which  assembles the stiffness matrix using the [SOFA](https://www.sofa-framework.org/) framework.
 To use it, you will need to install
 * [SOFA](https://www.sofa-framework.org/) (v20.12)
 * [SofaPython3](https://github.com/sofa-framework/sofapython3).
 If you compile